 What happened at Ae-rang’s house then?
 Of course, I won’t tell you here!
 It will not be fun if I tell you everything here before you catch the show yourself, isn’t it? ^^

-Being a second time and satisfied audience of Jeongdong Theatre, my feel is that they have a really amazing band and choreographer.
-Like any other contemporary musical, they use live traditional music band as accompaniment (how cool is it!).
-Various traditional dance movement were tastefully choreographed into the piece.
+My honest opinion here is that they have a really amazing band and choreographer.
+Like any other contemporary musical, they use live traditional music bands as accompaniment (how cool is it!).
+Various traditional dance movements were tastefully choreographed into the piece.

 Last but not least, their actors and actresses, I mean, good looking actors and actresses.
 You get to see the handsome oppas and pretty unnies all at once!
 And also taking pictures with them at the end of the show too~